Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 As more and more unprofessional and hobby authors flood the market, there will be a growing glut of cheap self published works available for sale.
 Sadly, some of these will be your competition, regardless of how good your work is.

 This is where knowledge of what's out there from other authors and the big traditional publishers is critical.
-(You only get this from reading extensively in your market.
-Click here to discover ways to find time to read.)
+(You only get this from reading extensively in your market.)
 You will want to price your work competitively with similar works in terms of professionalism and end product.

 Tip: Make a list of books that are similar to yours and note non-discounted retail price for each.
 Compare your projected book price to the list of retail book prices you just created.
 You may need to adjust your price and profit expectations up or down in order to compete.